Autofill and Saved Passwords

 - Turn the top switch to the Off position and toggle the Auto-Sign In switch to the off position.

-- Clear your browsing data one more time after doing this.
+- Clear the browsing data one more time after doing this.

 Need help?
 Contact us.